 “I wish we had the internet.
 I’d like to know exactly how much we’d need to take to guarantee … that we won’t wake up.”

-This time it’s Sarah who wakes on the couch, abruptly, pulled from some inchoate grey dream so she feels discombobulated.
-As she tries to find her bearings, she hears a sharp crack outside the window.
-It could be a gunshot or a firecracker, she’s not certain.
-Jasper is still spooned against her asleep, all hot breath and kid sweat.
+This time it’s Sarah who wakes on the couch, abruptly pulled from an inchoate dream.
+While she tries to find her bearings, she hears a sharp crack outside.
+Gunshot?
+Firecracker?
+Jasper is still asleep against her, all hot breath and kid sweat.
 Where’s Nick?
-She lifts her head and sees light from under the kitchen door.
-She carefully disentangles herself from her boy and stands unsteadily, unsure if she’s still drunk or hung-over.
+She lifts her head and sees a sliver of light from the kitchen door.
+She carefully disentangles herself from her boy and stands unsteadily.

 In the kitchen she finds Nick standing over the butcher block.
-He’s got a gun disassembled and he’s cleaning it, holding the barrel with one hand while he slides a tool in and out of it.
-Amidst the pieces of gun and cleaning kit is a bowl of Fruit Loops and a glass of Scotch.
+He’s got a gun disassembled and he’s staring down the tube of the barrel before lowering it to drive a brush in and out.
+Amidst the pieces of gun and cleaning supplies is a bowl of Fruit Loops and a glass of Scotch.
 Breakfast of champions, she thinks.
-He looks at her and smiles grimly but doesn’t speak.
+He looks at her and smiles grimly.

 “What time is it?,” she asks.